July 2018 lunar eclipse: Background

 A lunar eclipse occurs when the Moon passes within Earth's umbra (shadow).
 As the eclipse begins, Earth's shadow first darkens the Moon slightly.
 Then, the Earth's shadow begins to cover part of the Moon, typically turning it a dark red-brown color (the color can vary based on atmospheric conditions).
 The Moon appears to be reddish because of Rayleigh scattering (the same effect that causes sunsets to appear reddish and the daytime sky to appear blue) and the refraction of that light by Earth's atmosphere into its umbra.

 The Moon's brightness is exaggerated within the umbral shadow.
 The southern portion of the Moon was closest to the center of the shadow, making it the darkest, and most red in appearance.

 Visibility

-The lunar eclipse was completely visible over Eastern Africa, Southern Africa, Southern Asia and Central Asia, seen rising over South America, Western Africa, and Europe, and setting over Eastern Asia, and Australia.
+The eclipse was completely visible over east Africa, southern Africa, south and central Asia, seen rising over South America, west Africa, and Europe, and setting over east Asia and Australia.